 Since the Samsung Galaxy S9 launched, we've seen a few good deals pop up that lowered its price a nice amount.
 We saw the same thing with the Galaxy S8 the year before.
-Now, there are plenty of good deals on the Galaxy S9, and with Black Friday and Cyber Monday coming up, we expect even more great deals.
+Now, there are plenty of good deals on the Galaxy S9 at this time of year.

 With a starting price of $719 direct from Samsung and plenty of features and high-end specs, the Galaxy S9 is still a commendable phone.
 But, deals to that price make it all the sweeter.
-We've already got an assortment of deals to choose from, and Black Friday has even started early for the Galaxy S9 in the form of discounts.
+We've already got an assortment of deals to choose from.

 Below, you can get the lowdown on buying it from a carrier and you'll find the best prices for the Galaxy S9 unlocked.
 Whatever you choose, you can rest assured that you got a good deal on your new Galaxy S9.